-Key audit matter is a matter that, in our professional judgement, is of most significance in our audit of the financial statements for the year ended 30 June 2023.
-A key audit matter is addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on such matter.
+Key Audit Matter is a Matter that, in our professional judgement, is of most significance in our Audit of the Financial Statements for the period ended 30 June 2022.
+A Key Audit Matter is addressed in the context of our Audit of the Financial Statements as a whole, and in forming our Opinion thereon, and we do not provide a separate Opinion on such Matter.